 “IRS appreciates the outstanding working relationship that we enjoy with the local law enforcement agencies,” stated Special Agent in Charge Gabriel Grchan, IRS Criminal Investigation.
 “We will continue to work together to make crime a little less lucrative in our community.”

 “I would like to commend the work of the State Police and all law enforcement agencies involved in this case,” Marvin stated.
 “Their efforts halted an illegal scheme that cost taxpayers thousands of dollars.”

-The Internal Revenue Service, 26th Judicial District Attorney’s Office, and the Louisiana State Police investigated the case.
+The IRS, 26th Judicial District Attorney’s Office and the Louisiana State Police investigated the case.
 Assistant U.S. Attorney Ramsay C. McCullough brought the forfeiture action on behalf of the United States.